 PHASE on a Page is Kaiser Permanente’s evidence-based medication protocol for hypertension and diabetes management.
 By applying this evidence-based treatment to populations most at risk, the PHASE program has been successful in reducing cardiovascular disease morbidity by more than 60 percent among KP members since 2002.

-Kaiser Permanente recently released version 25 of PHASE on a Page.
-The main change is inclusion of Automated Office Blood Pressure (AOBP) measurement, a technique being used more frequently in outpatient settings.
+In version 25 of PHASE on a Page, the main change was the inclusion of Automated Office Blood Pressure (AOBP) measurement, a technique being used more frequently in outpatient settings.
 With AOBP, three readings are taken:

 - After the cuff is placed and the button is pushed, there is a 5-minute initial rest period before the first reading.

 - The second and third readings then follow at 1-minute intervals.

 - An average of the three readings is used to decide whether or not the patient is at goal blood pressure.

 If AOBP is available, it is preferable to conventional measurement as it has a number of advantages:

 - AOBP correlates very closely to awake-home BP readings, which correlate best with prognosis.